-Almine Rech Shanghai is pleased to present Leelee Kimmel’s second solo exhibition since she joined the gallery in 2019, also her first solo show in China.
+Almine Rech Shanghai is pleased to present Leelee Kimmel’s second solo exhibition with the gallery, also her first solo show in China.

 - David Rimanelli, writer and independent curator